1. Home>

 Criarse in the Indicative Past Perfect

 The Indicative Past Perfect of criarse is used to talk about actions that happened before another action in the past.
-For example, "me había criado", meaning "I had raised".
+For example, "me había criado", meaning "I had grown".

 In Spanish, the Indicative Past Perfect is known as "El Pretérito Pluscuamperfecto".